Sêrxü County: Geography

-It has an area of over 25,000 square kilometers and is predominantly covered by grasslands used for nomadic herding.
+The area is predominantly covered by grasslands used for nomadic herding.
 The population is around 68,000, 96% of whom are ethnic Tibetan.

 By the end of 1997, there was an estimated livestock population of 581,470.
 These were mainly yaks, sheep, goats, and horses, but there was a small number of pigs.
 The human population of Shiqu County was approximately 63,400, 96.8% of which were ethnic Tibetans.
 There were 49,100 herdsmen, representing 77.6% of the population.

 Sershul District villages include: Ariksar, Bumser, Changma, Dezhongma, Dzagyel, Geming, Gotsa, Junyung, Jowo, Kabshi, Kilung, Kyewu, Sershul Gompa, Serxu Dzong, Shaksa, Tromsa Genma, Tseboum Soumdo, Tsemkhog, Ombo and Wathul.

 Sershul District has several monasteries, including: Ju Mohar, Sershul Monastery, Bumser Gonpo, Ariksar, Dzagyel, Changma, Trikar, Kabshi and Jowo; and the Gsumge Mani Stone Castle, a religious complex built out of mani stone tablets.

-Demography
+Administrative divisions

+Sêrxü County is divided into 7 towns and 14 townships:

+Demographics

 The population of the district was 62,408 inhabitants in 1999.

-There are about 52,660 nomads in the district, i.e. 77,6% of the population.
+There are about 52,660 nomads in the district, or 77.6% of the population.

 Climate

+Sêrxü County has an alpine climate (Köppen ETH) with short, mild and rainy summers, frigid and dry winters and a large diurnal temperature range in all seasons.
+Mean minima are below freezing for eight months of the year and frosts occur even in summer, whilst at the depth of winter mean minima approach −20 C and can reach −30 C.